View the PrideFest web site at this link (will open in a separate browser window).

 As with many Pride organizations, a transition occurred in the mid 1990's; late in 1993, the original MLGPC was dissolved, and the new PrideFest Inc. was incorporated.
 Having outgrown the Juneau Park area, the new PrideFest event was moved to Veterans Park, featuring exhibits, several stages for entertainment, craftspeople and vendors, multiple food outlets and a full two days of activity.
 This was repeated for PrideFest ‘95 with the addition of the “Light Up the Sky with Pride” fireworks show.
 By this time, approximately 10,000 people were attending.

-The biggest accomplishment made by PrideFest was its last move to the Henry W. Maier Festival Park (also known by many as "the Summerfest grounds"), the best festival facility in the U.S. With permanent stages complete with professional lighting, food buildings, vendor pavilion and support of the staff from Milwaukee World Festivals Inc, the managing body of the park, PrideFest joined 13 other festivals that used the park for their events.
+The biggest accomplishment made by the PrideFest festival was its move to the Henry W. Maier Festival Park (also known by many as "the Summerfest grounds"), the best festival facility in the U.S. With permanent stages complete with professional lighting, paved grounds, food buildings, vendor pavilion and support of the staff from Milwaukee World Festivals Inc, the managing body of the park, PrideFest joined 13 other festivals that used the park for their events.
 In fact, PrideFest had the distinctive honor in 1996, and several years since, of kicking off the Festival season at the "Summerfest Grounds" and for Milwaukee, which has become known as the City of Festivals.

-The organizers of PrideFest have received great community support.
+Over the years, the organizers of PrideFest have received great community support.
 The input of many supporters and sponsors, and the financial backing of major corporations such as Miller Brewing Company, the Milwaukee Journal/Sentinel, the Cream City Foundation and many, many more businesses-- some gay-owned, others gay-friendly.
 The events are supported by hundreds of other individuals who provide both donations and volunteer time.
 In 2002 PrideFest hit a record attendance of 18,604 persons.

 Pride has been a long tradition in Wisconsin, which is, after all, the first gay rights state.